OlGe404/ansible-collections/README.md

 All test platforms need to be prepared to work with ansible and molecule.
 This includes:

-* Installing python3, sudo and ca-certificates
+* Installing the python3, sudo and ca-certificates packages
 * Creating a non-root user to perform tests with
 * Enable passwordless sudo for the non-root user

-See the [Dockerfile for Ubuntu 22.04](.molecule/platforms/Dockerfile.ubuntu-22.04) as an example.
+See the [Dockerfile for Ubuntu 22.04](.molecule/platforms/Dockerfile.ubuntu-22.04) as an example onw how to prepare a test platform for testing with ansible and molecule.